 What do you feel is lacking in business today when it comes to team effectiveness?

 There’s a general sense of disappointment about some of the leadership learning models and concepts out there and how the ROI from using that doesn’t seem to be coming through.
-The good intentions effects seem to disappear when we return to the workplace.
+Good learnings and intentions seem to disappear when we return to the workplace.
 Why?
 Because of the culture and other contextual factors at work are simply overpowering.
 We fall back into our old ways and habits.

 With the low levels of trust in leaders, the perceived fake news, and the increasing complexity in all sectors, we are missing tangible, practical, quick and easy ways to move forward that are anchored in the workplace context.

 Mirror Mirror was founded solely by you along with the support of various industry partners.
-What is the hardest part about launching a new offering into such a busy market?
+What is the hardest part about launching a new offering in such a busy market?

 When people ‘get’ Mirror Mirror’ they are very enthusiastic and want to help spread the word.
-However, there are multiple potential buyers and users, depending on which organization you are talking to – from the HR Director to the Team Leader, from the L&D Manager to the Organizational Effectiveness consultant.
-People can interpret the words in our marketing materials in different ways, so it’s quite hard to communicate Mirror Mirror on paper / digitally in a way that is immediately understandable.
+It’s not a model that imposes a higher knowledge about what people in a team should do differently, it’s not separate from the context at work – it is an extremely effective offer that differentiates from the competition.
+However, it’s quite hard to communicate Mirror Mirror on paper / digitally in a way that is immediately understandable.
 Face to face meetings are much more effective, and everything we do is geared around building relationships rather than sharing information.

 Finally, what excites you about working in this industry?

 What I hear about the future excites me.
 I’m hearing a hunger for more transparency, honesty, employee involvement, and employee enablement.
 I’m hearing a need for simple, practical, and immediately actionable learning rather than month-long programmes.
 I’m picking up on the willingness of people to look at the latest offerings on the market.
 All this means there’s a lot of scope to deliver low cost, low intensive options that make a big impact.